 We produce 84 publications, including two full-length reports.
 We engage 94 people with power, and our work receives coverage in more than 4,200 media articles.
 We also facilitate 54 strengthening activities with partners.

 Fortify Rights receives the Roger E. Joseph Prize, an annual award recognizing “exceptional individuals and institutions” for their “lasting contribution to the causes of human rights.”
 We produce 94 publications, including six full-length reports.
 We engage more than 110 people with power, and our work receives coverage in more than 2,199 media articles.
 We also facilitate 80 strengthening activities with partners.

-The Fortify Rights Governance Board is comprised of nine members, including: Sidney J. JansmaIII (President), Joe Cashion (Vice President), Sanjula Weerasinghe, Oddny Gumaer, Saman Zarifi, Victor Biak Lian, Steve Gumaer, Amy Smith, and Matthew Smith.
+The Fortify Rights Governance Board is comprised of nine members, including: Sidney J. JansmaIII (President), Joe Cashion (Vice President), Sanjula Weerasinghe, Oddny Gumaer, Saman Zarifi, Steve Gumaer, [Anonymous], Amy Smith, and Matthew Smith.